iseessel/Chess/README.md

 # README

 ## Overview
-Terminal Chess is a terminal version of the popular game chess, coded in Ruby.
+Chess is a terminal version of the popular game chess, coded in Ruby.

   ![chess-gif](code-screenshots/chess.gif)

 ## Instructions
 -  Clone the Repo.
--  Type in `pry` in your terminal.
--  Type `load 'game.rb'`.
--  Type `Game.new.play`.
--  I suggest zooming in for maximum playing pleasure!
+-  In the root-directory in terminal, type 'ruby chess.rb.'

 ## Features
 - User friendly color-highlighting of possible moves.